-Denis Velev is a member of the ensemble at the Theater Dortmund where his roles include Osmin in Die Entführung aus dem Serail, Sarastro, Don Basilio in Il barbiere di Siviglia, Cardinal Jean-François de Brogni in La Juive and Hunding in Die Walküre.
+Denis Velev is a member of the ensemble at the Theater Dortmund where his roles include Osmin in Die Entführung aus dem Serail, Sarastro, Cardinal Jean-François de Brogni in La Juive, Hunding in Die Walküre and as Heinrich der Vogler in Lohengrin.

 From 2016 to 2018 he was a scholarship holder of the Körber Foundation and joined the International Opera Studio of the Hamburg State Opera.
 During his two-year membership in this prestigious program, he has been increasingly entrusted with bigger roles such as Il tempo and Antinoo in Willy Decker’s production of Il ritorno d’Ulisse in patria, Snug in a Midsummer Night’s Dream, Fasolt in Das Rheingold and Lodovico in Otello.
 Since then, he has returned to the Hamburg State Opera as a guest to sing the Theaterdirektor in Lulu, Il Conte di Ribbing in Un ballo in maschera and to cover Zaccaria in Nabucco.